jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

+Notice that this table **maps directly onto the fretboard**.
+For example,
+place the first finger on the 2nd string, 1st fret, the note C, and consider that fret 0 in the interval table above.
+Every row in the table describes the corresponding fret down the 2nd string.

-The table shows the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for those scale degrees.
+The table gives the corresponding note of a C chromatic scale for reference, and the short and long names commonly used for those scale degrees.

-The table also shows the dissonance of each interval, in terms of its frequency ratio to the tonic.
+It also shows the dissonance of each interval, in terms of its frequency ratio to the tonic.
 Ratios with bigger numbers are more complex and therefore more dissonant.